 5)Delete all associated files in the folder.
 If some files cannot be deleted, use one of the methods in Delete Doctor – free software that can erase any file in Windows.

 For malicious files, the situation may be rather complicated.
 First, you need to know what you are dealing with.
-Is the malware a Worm, a Virus, Ransomware or a simple Trojan, etc. Whatever the case may be, it is important to know that malware uses devious tactics to be concealed.
+Is the malware a worm, a wirus, ransomware or a Trojan horse?
+Whatever the case may be, it is important to know that malware uses devious tactics to be concealed on your system.

 One of the tactics used by malware is to mask itself as legitimate Windows Processes or programs that are well known.
 The processes that are often imitated are: